enthought/traits/docs/source/traits_user_manual/defining.rst

 The following metadata attributes are not predefined, but are recognized by HasTraits objects:

-.. index:: desc metadata attribute, editor metadata attribute, TraitValue class
+.. index:: desc metadata attribute, editor metadata attribute
 .. index:: label; metadata attribute, rich_compare metadata attribute
-.. index:: trait_value metadata attribute, transient metadata attribute
+.. index:: transient metadata attribute

 * **desc**: A string describing the intended meaning of the trait.
 It is used in exception messages and fly-over help in user interface trait editors.